mackyle/markdown/syntax.md

 in both `<pre>` and `<code>` tags.

-To produce a code block in Markdown, simply indent every line of the block by at least 4 spaces or 1 tab.
+To produce a code block in Markdown, simply indent every line of the block by at least 4 spaces.
 Alternatively precede the block with a line consisting of 3 backtick quotes (or more) and follow it with a line consisting of the same number of backtick quotes -- in this case the code lines themselves do not require any additional indentation.
 For example, given this input: